-15. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-Ride On LA has evaluated events subsequent to December 31, 2015, to assess the need for potential recognition or disclosure in the financial statements.
-Such events were evaluated through February 15, 2017, the date the financial statements were available to be issued.
+Ride On LA has evaluated events subsequent to December 31, 2016, to assess the need for potential recognition or disclosure in the financial statements.
+Such events were evaluated through December 9, 2017, the date the financial statements were available to be issued.
 Events occurring after that date have not been evaluated to determine whether a change in the financial statements would be required.
+Based upon this evaluation, it was determined that no subsequent events occurred that require recognition or additional disclosure in the financial statements.